homewardgamer/CollegeTimeTableMaker/README.md

 - For each group you have created:

     - Add subjects to the group.
 The subjects list is from the subjects you have in your college.
 A subject is only added once in a group.
     - Add classes.
 A class name of a particular stream only exists once in a given group.
-A class teacher can only have one class in that group.
+A class faculty can only have one class in that group.
 You can only delete a class, if you delete the timetable using that class.
 However, you can edit the class's details.
     - Add a routine for all days to include in your timetable with appropriate times.
 The routine of a particular day is chosen only once in that group.
     - Add lessons in that group.
-For a given class and a given subject, there is only one teacher.
+For a given class and a given subject, there is only one faculty.
 The number of lessons per week should be of good estimates lest you have an error as you generate your timetable.
     - You may add lesson specification if you wish to.
 The chosen period should be within the routine of a day.
     - You may add breaks for a particular group if you wish to.
 The chosen period should be within the routine of a given day.